 standard resources for any OS that Dart runs in.
 It prepares for the creation of the global

-default TracerProvider with the serviceName and a default Tracer, both created on first use.
+a default Tracer, Meter, and OTelLogger, all created on first use.

-through POSIX variable or -D or --define for Dart or with --dart-define for Flutter apps.
+environmental variables either through POSIX variable or -D or --define for Dart or

 Middleware Dart OpenTelemetry supports is working on support for all standard OpenTelemetry environment variables as defined in the OpenTelemetry Specification.